top of page

 Alia Bhatt’s choice to wear a traditional Indian saree at the Met Gala may inspire future trends in fashion, encouraging designers to embrace the fusion of traditional and modern elements.
 This decision underscores the potential for more cultural representation at prestigious events, motivating others to celebrate their roots as well.
 Such moments have the power to cultivate a deeper appreciation of global fashion and the traditions behind iconic garments such as the saree.

-Writer's picture: ananya ramanananya raman
+ananya raman

 I recently visited Hawaii, and I wanted to share my experiences with you all, from the sandy beaches and massive volcanoes to the vibrant city life.